 - Average gross margin

 - Average cost per order

-You can also be more specific about your revenue loss: categorizing where you lost what is a good practice to identify which parts of your business have an important room for improvement.
-Tracking metrics like the top 10 products generating most revenue, or on the contrary the top 10 products generating the worse revenue will tell you a story about what needs more attention.
+You can also be more specific about your revenue loss: categorizing where you lost what is a good practice to identify which parts of your business management reporting practices have an important room for improvement.
+Tracking metrics like the top 10 products generating the most revenue, or on the contrary, the top 10 products generating the worse revenue will tell you a story about what needs more attention.

 The revenue loss can also come from discount or sales, for example.
 Monitoring on a daily basis which promotions are getting “too” popular can help you stop it before it generates more revenue loss than revenue growth was supposed to create.

 A weekly financial report serves to help your business monitor all your short-term financial activities in weekly increments.
 It should be created and reviewed each week and provides a comprehensive look at the short-term performance of your business.